-Each application is reviewed by the Office of Admissions and assesses an applicant's overall readiness to study and ability to successfully complete a degree program.
-Admittance of applicants is at the University's sole discretion, and meeting minimum admissions requirements does not guarantee placement; decisions are made on an individual basis.
-No specific grade point average, test score, or other qualifications by itself will assure admission.
-The Admissions Committee will meet and review applications at least once a term in order to guarantee that all applications are processed equally, and that admissions compliance requirements are upheld.
+Every application is reviewed by the Office of Admissions to determine an applicant and/or student's overall readiness to study and ability to successfully complete a degree program.
+Admittance is at the University's sole discretion.
+Meeting minimum admissions requirements does not guarantee placement; decisions are made on an individual basis.

+The Admissions Committee reviews applications at least once a term in order to ensure that all applications are processed equally, and that admissions compliance requirements are upheld.

 UoPeople will announce its decisions on a rolling basis, and all relevant applicants will be informed of their admission status by the final Notice of Admission Day.
-For more information regarding the Admissions dates please refer to the Academic Calendar.
+For more information regarding the Admissions dates please refer to the Admissions Calendar.